 The methods for manipulating process instances are executed using the interface WfEngine.
-The method getWfEngine of class ServiceLocator returns an WfEngine object.
+The method getInstance of interface WfEngine returns an WfEngine object.
 The methods are arranged in four groups:

-- Create a process instance,
+• Create a process instance

-- find process instances,
+- · Find process instances

-- get information about process instances,
+- · Get information about process instances

-- change the state of process instances.
+- Change the state of process instances